Skip to Content

 This windchime adds a romantic feel to a cottage garden14.
 Pack your Garden Beds

 Cottage gardens have plants very close together as long as they don’t overcrowd each other.
-This also has the added benefit of keeping the weeds in bay too!
+This also has the added benefit of keeping the weeds at bay too!

 Close planting in cottage gardens helps to control weeds15.
 Get nostalgic